DevyDhanish/meow-lang/README.md

 3 - `g++/clang++` <br />

 # PLAN
-step 1 - Put the whole file in buffer so it is easier to work with. step 2 - Lexer will work with this buffer to produce tokens step 3 - read the tokenized list and generate a AST and check of syntax errors step 4 - read the AST and execute code according to it
+step 1 - Put the whole file in buffer so it is easier to work with.<br>
+step 2 - Lexer will work with this buffer to produce tokens<br>
+step 3 - read the tokenized list and generate a AST and check of syntax errors<br>
+step 4 - read the AST and execute code according to it<br>

 # TODO